gustavomuraoka/QuantMS/README.md

 10. This should show a message in your VSCode terminal with a link to your localhost.
 Just in case, the standard link is 127.0.0.1:5000 for flask applications;
 11. Use the application.

+WARNING - If you ever get the "KeyError" at your screen while using the application, try realoading the web page, this is caused sometimes by an error with the request sent to yahoo.

 Any suggestions or doubts should be sent to gustavomuraoka15@gmail.com or at my linkedin https://www.linkedin.com/in/gustavo-muraoka-4256721ba/

 QuantMS - Como usar